josherrickson/stata2/stata_markdown/05-regression.md

 <<dd_graph: replace>>

-With low gear_ratio, there is no relationship between priceand mileage - increasing the cost of a low gear ratio car is predicted to have no effect on milage, on average.
+With low gear_ratio, there is no relationship between price and mileage - increasing the cost of a low gear ratio car is predicted to have no effect on milage, on average.
 As the gear ratio increases, the relationship becomes significant and negative - among sporty cars (higher gear ratio), the more expensive the car is the worse it's mileage!